dan-mit/ToDO/README.md

 # ToDO
-A to do list application in HTML, CSS and JavaScript
+A to-do list application in HTML, CSS and JavaScript